n8n-io/n8n-docs/docs/insight2/data-sources/appwrite.md

 ## Connection

-Insight connects to your Appwrite app using :
+Insight² connects to your Appwrite app using :
 - **Host (API endpoint)**
 - **Project ID**
 - **Secret key**